pssnyder/v7p3r-chess-engine/docs/completed_projects/V7P3R_CONFIG_GUI_MODERNIZATION_COMPLETE.md

 ### 5. Game Execution Updates

-- Fixed the chess game execution to work with the current v7p3rChess implementation
+- Fixed the chess game execution to work with the current playChess implementation
 - Improved error handling during game initialization and execution
 - Added proper cleanup for temporary files and resources